psunlpgroup/PyrEvalv2/README.md

 [6] Manning, Christopher D., Mihai Surdeanu, John Bauer, Jenny Finkel, Steven J. Bethard, and David McClosky.
 2014.
 The Stanford CoreNLP Natural Language Processing Toolkit In Proceedings of the 52nd Annual Meeting of the Association for Computational Linguistics: System Demonstrations, pp. 55-60.

+[7] Singh, P.;

+[8] Singh, P.; Passonneau, Rebecca J.; Wasih, M.; Cang, X.; Kim, ChanMin; Puntambekar, S. 2022.
+Automated Support to Scaffold Students’ Written Explanations in Science.
+In Proceedings of the 23rd International Conference on Artificial Intelligence in Education, Durham University, UK.

-[7] Weiwei Guo, Wei Liu and Mona Diab.
+[9] Weiwei Guo, Wei Liu and Mona Diab.
 "Fast Tweet Retrieval with Compact Binary Codes".
 In Proceedings of COLING, 2014, Dublin, Ireland.

-[8] Weiwei Guo and Mona Diab.
+[10] Weiwei Guo and Mona Diab.
 "Modeling Sentences in the Latent Space".
 In Proceedings of ACL, 2012, Jeju, Korea.